 The DMD staff report [PDF] also noted that the 3220 parcel is located within the transit-oriented development (TOD) overlay for the Red Line.
 The same is true for the eight-story Drake, residential use of which could potentially achieve the TOD overlay’s aim of increasing density and improving pedestrian connectivity to the nearby Red Line station at 30th and Meridian streets.

-Housing Near Transit Drives Economic Prosperity
+Additional coverage: Housing Near Transit Drives Economic Prosperity

 Michael McKillip, executive director of Midtown Indianapolis Inc., said he has talked with Statz.
 McKillip praised the museum as a key stabilizing partner in the Mid-North and Mapleton-Fall Creek neighborhoods, and expressed concern about the decision to raze the buildings.
 “This decision tests the community’s confidence,” he said he told Statz.
 “The community has clearly prioritized transit-oriented development and a parking lot does not fit with the community’s aspiration.”